Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Is it possible to take a free Harry Potter tour in London?

-Visiting the Dursley House| ©Bill Bartlett
+Visiting The Dursley House| ©Bill Bartlett

-Visiting the Dursley House| ©Bill Bartlett
+Visiting The Dursley House| ©Bill Bartlett

 Of course you can!
-If you are traveling to London on a tight budget but you don't want to give up a tour of locations from the Harry Potter films during your stay, you can always opt to go on your own (although if you really like the saga, I recommend you to join a guided tour because the group dynamics and the guide's explanations make it an even more fun experience).
+If you are traveling to London on a tight budget but you don't want to give up a tour of locations from the Harry Potter films during your stay, you can always opt to go on your own (although if you really like the saga, I recommend joining a guided tour because the group dynamics and the guide's explanations make it an even more fun experience).

 • The Leaky Cauldron in Borough Market and Leadenhall Market.